pyavchik/qa_pw_parametrized_tests/README.md

 ## Task

-1. Parametrize test cases for CoffeeCart to test different coffees:
+1. Convert tests within `tests/menuTests` folder `cappuccinoAddedToTotal.spec.js` and `espressoAddedToTotal.spec.js` into parametrized test `coffeeAddedToTotal.spec.js`.
+2. Convert tests within `tests/menuTests` folder `cappuccinoHasCorrectCost.spec.js` and `espressoHasCorrectCost.spec.js` into parametrized test `coffeeHasCorrectCost.spec.js`.
+3. Convert tests within `tests/removeFromCart` folder `cappuccinoRemovedFromCart.spec.js` and `espressoRemovedFromCart.spec.js` into parametrized test `coffeeRemovedFromCart.spec.js`.
     - `coffeeAddedToCart.spec.js`
-    - `coffeeAddedToTotal.spec.js`
-    - `coffeeHasCorrectCost.spec.js`
-    - `coffeeRemovedFromCart.spec.js`
+4. Use `tests/addToCart/coffeeCupAddedToCart.spec.js` as an example.

-2. Create new methods to work for any coffee (without hardcoded names) in the page classes.
-Use `coffeeCupAddedToCart.spec.js` as an example.
+5. Create new methods to work for any coffee (without hardcoded names) in the page classes.
-3. Remove old redundant methods (with hardcoded names) from page classes.
+6. Remove old redundant methods (with hardcoded names) from page classes.
-4. Re-run all your tests and make sure they pass after the updates.
+7. Re-run all your tests and make sure they pass after the updates.

 ## Task Reporting